Canadian Armed Forces: Early 2000s modernization efforts

+Peacekeeping

 Role of women

 In the 1950s, the recruitment of women was open to roles in medicine, communication, logistics, and administration.
 The roles of women in the CAF began to expand in 1971 after the department reviewed the recommendations of the Royal Commission on the Status of Women, at which time it lifted the ceiling of 1,500 women personnel, and gradually expanded employment opportunities into the non-traditional areas—vehicle drivers and mechanics, aircraft mechanics, air-traffic controllers, military police, and firefighters.

 The department further reviewed personnel policies in 1978 and 1985, after Parliament passed the Canadian Human Rights Act and the Canadian Charter of Rights and Freedoms.
 As a result of these reviews, the department changed its policies to permit women to serve at sea in replenishment ships and a diving tender, with the army service battalions, in military police platoons and field ambulance units, and most air squadrons.

 In 1987, occupations and units with the primary role of preparing for direct involvement in combat on the ground or at sea were still closed to women: infantry, armoured corps, field artillery, air defence artillery, signals, field engineers, and naval operations.
 On 5 February 1987, the minister of national defence created an office to study the impact of employing men and women in combat units.
 These trials were called Combat-Related Employment of Women.

 All military occupations were open to women in 1989, except submarine service, which opened in 2000.
 Throughout the 1990s, the introduction of women into the combat arms increased the potential recruiting pool by about 100 percent.
 Women were fully integrated into all occupations and roles by the government of Jean Chrétien, and by 8 March 2000, even allowed to serve on submarines.